 8] Miss Creating new file types?
 Here is the hack

-In previous versions of Windows, there used to be an option which allows you to quickly create a file type including image files, a notepad, and so on.
+In previous versions of Windows, there used to be an option that allows you to quickly create a file type including image files, a notepad, and so on.
 It used to come super handy when I had to quickly note something.
 You might have a different use case, but you get the idea.
-Windows 10 doesn’t have this option, but you can easily add new file type in the New item of the context menu with a registry modification.
+Windows 10 doesn’t have this option, but you can easily add a new file type in the New item of the context menu with a registry modification.

 - Open a Notepad and paste the following: